-If the special permit were denied, CIG would need to replace the segment that have experienced population growth sufficient to result in class change with stronger pipe coated with superior coating.
+If the special permit were denied, TGP would need to replace the special permit segments that have experienced population growth sufficient to result in class change with stronger pipe coated with superior coating.
 However, there are no known safety threats or risks or environmental impacts that are not addressed by the special permit conditions.
-The special permit segment included in the special permit is currently operating safely and are expected to continue to perform in that same manner.
+The special permit segments included in the special permit are currently operating safely and are expected to continue to perform in that same manner.

 g) Will implementation of the safety measures themselves have any environmental impacts?
 If so, will they be significant?
-Discuss direct, indirect and cumulative impacts.
+Discuss direct, indirect, and cumulative impacts.

 The additional safety measures provided by the special permit conditions will result in minor environmental impacts from soil disturbance and the existence of personnel, vehicle, and equipment on site.
 These activities could cause temporary increases noise, dust, vehicle emissions, and siltation runoff.
 The impacts will not be significant and will be lesser in degree to impacts related to pressure tests and/or pipe replacements.
-Please see the Site Description section, which outlines the environmental review process followed by CIG prior to any excavation being implemented.
-CIG follows a rigorous procedural process as dictated by Federal, state, and local entities to assure compliance with all environmental regulations and requirements as outlined in this prior section.
+Please see the Site Description section, which outlines the environmental review process followed by TGP prior to any excavation being implemented.
+TGP follows a procedural process as dictated by Federal, State, and local entities to assure compliance with all environmental regulations and requirements as outlined in this prior section.